Emergency Research

 Normally, researchers get permission (consent) before a person can be enrolled in a study.
 But sometimes research involves people who are not able to give consent at the time of enrollment.
 Because an emergency medical situation—such as major trauma—must be treated right away, there is no time to get permission.

-It is important to learn about the best way to treat people under these circumstances, and so the Food and Drug Administration developed special rules that describe when and how to do research in emergency situations.
+It is important to learn about the best way to treat people under these circumstances, so in 1996 the Food and Drug Administration developed special rules that describe when and how to do research in emergency situations.
 These rules are written in the Code of Federal Regulations in section 21 CFR 50.24.
+Since the regulations were published, the FDA has approved more than 40 studies enrolling over 45,000 patients in EFIC studies across the country

 What specific conditions qualify research as EFIC?

-• The usual treatments for the injury don’t exist, aren’t good enough, or there is uncertainty about which is better.
+- The usual treatments for the injury don’t exist, aren’t good enough, or there is uncertainty about which treatment is best.

-• The researchers must believe that the treatment being studied might give a real and direct benefit to the patient.
+- The researchers and regulators must believe that the treatment being studied might help the patient.

-• The patient’s current medical condition makes it impossible to obtain informed consent.
+- The patient’s medical condition makes it impossible to obtain informed consent.

-• The treatment has to be started before the patient can consent.
+- The treatment must be started before the patient can consent.

 Why can’t patients in emergency situations provide informed consent?

 Giving consent for medical research usually involves reading documents, talking with doctors and nurses, and having time to think about whether to participate.
-Someone in a life-threatening situation is often unable to take part in this consent process.
-For example, they might be in a coma or feeling extreme pain and cannot make an informed decision.
+Someone in an emergency situation is usually unable to take part in this consent process.
+For example, they might be in a coma or in extreme pain, making it impossible to make an informed decision.

 Sometimes it is possible to contact the patient’s family to discuss consent.
 However, in the emergency situations where LITES research will be done, the family is often not available or cannot be found before treatment must be given.